 Quick Take

-I started this stack in late 2025 because I had stopped wanting to negotiate with the cloud about what I was allowed to ask my own AI.
-Eight months and one DGX Spark later, I have a working answer.
+I started this stack in early April 2026 because I had stopped wanting to negotiate with the cloud about what I was allowed to ask my own AI.
+Six weeks and one DGX Spark later, I have a working answer.
 This article is the post I wish I had read before I pulled out the credit card the first time.

 It is also the article that makes my opinions explicit so you can disagree on purpose.
 I will tell you what I picked, why, what I would do differently with hindsight, and where I am still not sure.
 Where my choice is the right default for most people I will say so.
 Where it is just my preference I will flag it.